stefan-hoeck/idris2-pack/INSTALL.md

   If you install Chez Scheme from source files, building it locally, make sure you run ./configure --threads to build multithreading support in.

-  Note 1: Racket support has not yet been built into *pack*.
-This is an open issue.

-  Note 2: For Apple M1 user, at the moment, the easiest way to get Chez Scheme is to use its [Racket fork](https://github.com/racket/ChezScheme).
+  Note: For Apple M1 user, at the moment, the easiest way to get Chez Scheme is to use its [Racket fork](https://github.com/racket/ChezScheme).
   See the [Apple M1 User](#apple-m1-user) appendix for more info.